tiagodeliberali/blog/docs/multiple_consumers.md

 ### Faster than ever

-But, after so many changes and the introduction of many structs and concepts, how fast it can be?
+After so many changes and the introduction of many structs and concepts, how fast it can be?
 Well, again, we did some changes to the `client_test` to get some numbers.
 For our new test scenario, we have:

 - 1 topic with 10 partitions
 - 10 producers creating 2M messages each to different partitions
 - 10 consumers reading from different partitions
-- batches of 30 messages on producers and consumers
+- Batches of 30 messages on producers and consumers

-So, to produce and consume 20 million messages, we took 16s on average!
-Well, it is about 1.25 million messages per second!
+So, to `produce and consume 20 million messages`, we took `16s on average`!
+Well, it is about `1.25 million messages per second`!
 A great number, for sure!

 The interesting part is that we could expand the capacity of our system allowing the creation of multiple partitions to a single topic.
 It helps because we can introduce a real parallelization of the work, since each partition has its own lock system, we reduce the competition to own the Vec to read and write content.